zAbuQasem/MyChallenges/0xL4ugh-CTF-2024/Library/README.md

 # Library [Hard]
 ## Description
-Built a book library, however my friend says that i made a really nasty mistake!
+Built a book library, however my friend says that I made a nasty mistake!

 > Author: zAbuQasem

 ## Solution
-This challenge features a [format string vulnerability](https://python-forum.io/thread-11421.html) in python that could be used to add a book with the flag in the title, then using the search functionality to leak the flag using regex injection.
+This challenge features a [format string vulnerability](https://python-forum.io/thread-11421.html) in Python that could be used to add a book with the flag in the title, then using the search functionality to leak the flag using regex injection.

 - Vulnerable Snippet
 ```py